-The investigation shows a highly interesting data: many people being in slavery do not feel as a slave.
-For example, a woman Shakhlo (Uzbekistan) said in interview to ―Sana sezim‖ foundation members:
+The investigation shows a highly interesting data: many people being in slavery do not feel like a slave.
+For example, a woman Shakhlo (Uzbekistan) said in an interview to ―Sana sezim‖ foundation members:

-“I work here [in Shymkent], almost during nine months as a nurse making time with elderly woman. […] She holds my passport.
-It is more reliable, other way, I would be afraid, that it could be stolen or lost.
+“I work here [in Shymkent], almost nine months as a nurse making time with elderly woman. […] She holds my passport.
+It is more reliable, another way, I would be afraid, that it could be stolen or lost.
 It is normally, that’s quite commonly done“.

 International obligations and local features